khrj/music-backup/README.md

-# Spotify backup
+# Music backup

-Backup spotify liked songs and playlists to transfer them to a different account
+Backup playlists and liked songs from Spotify

 Features: